-MEDP 1053 Math for Medical Professions 3 cr.
-Sem: S 7.5 Lec./Lab hrs. per week in accordance with Arkansas Dept. of Career Education Requirements
+MEDP 1053 Math for Medical Professions

+7.5 Lec./Lab hrs. per week

 Available only to high school students enrolled in the ASU Mid-South Secondary Technical Center who are pursuing a career in the healthcare field, this course is designed to prepare students to mathematically determine dosages associated with the administration of medications.
 Course content includes basic math functions, systems of measure, dimensional analysis, calculation and administration of oral and non-oral medications, and calculation and administration of adult and pediatric medications.